Hanfeng-Lin/Gloop-mining/README.md

 # G-loop Mining

 This repository contains the source code, data, and scripts related to the research on **β-hairpin G-loop motifs** and **minimal G-loop motifs** involved in CRBN neosubstrate recognition.
 This project predicts and validates CRBN-compatible β-hairpin and helical G-loop proteins, contributing to our understanding of molecular glue degraders and their impact on neosubstrate recruitment.
-This repository reproduces the results of *Mining the CRBN Target Space Redefines Rules for Molecular Glue-induced Neosubstrate Recognition* (see Citation).
+This repository reproduces the results of *Mining the CRBN Target Space Redefines Rules for Molecular Glue-induced Neosubstrate Recognition* (see Reference below).

 ## Overview